Bears-R-Us/arkouda/pydoc/developer/ADDING_FEATURES.md

 ## Adding Python Functionality (Client Interface)

-Python functions should follow the API of NumPy or Pandas, were possible.
+Python functions should follow the API of NumPy or Pandas, where possible.
 In general, functions should conform to the following:

 1. Be defined somewhere in the `arkouda` subdirectory, such as in ``arkouda/pdarraysetops.py``
 2. Have a complete docstring in (`NumPy` format)[https://numpydoc.readthedocs.io/en/latest/format.html#docstring-standard]